XppaiCyberr/MMM-NounsAuction/README.md

 # MMM-NounsAuction

 A [MagicMirror²](https://github.com/MichMich/MagicMirror) module that displays real-time Nouns auction information from the Ethereum blockchain.
-This module shows the current Nouns NFT auction status, including the current bid, end time, bidder information, and the Noun image.
+This module shows the current Nouns NFT auction status, including the current bid, end time, bidder information (with ENS support), and the Noun image.

 ## Preview